So much great news to share!

 Also, as Chair of the Dramatists Guild's Diversity, Equity, Inclusion, and Access committee, I've been working with our Business Affairs Staff, Council members, & committee to create the first Inclusion Rider of its kind, for writers to use while advocating for full inclusion in productions of our works.
 You can read more about it (as well as see the rider) here.

-And Season 3 of the podcast that I host for the Guild, "The Dramatists Guild presents Talkback" is available and we are just beginning to record Season 4, which will launch in October!
+And Season 3 of the podcast that I host for the Guild, "The Dramatists Guild presents Talkback" is available and we are currently recording Season 4, which will launch in October!
 You can listen to it on the Broadway Podcast Network, Apple, and Spotify.
 6 new episodes about Collaboration in the theatre.

 I've been doing tons of interviews, panels and discussions surrounding these tumultuous times and ongoing efforts to #StopAAPIHate.
 Here is one that I did alongside Leslie Ishii, with Gordon Cox for Variety